Wanchunwei/leetcode/README.md

 Similar to binary search.
 Try to find a condition that can make pointers keep moving to one direction until they **meet in the middle (onward + backward)** or **meet at the end of the given array (sliding window)**

+**Notation** : Try not to use while loop because it is easy to write bugs.

 **Application** :

 1. Find all results that satisfy some conditions in a given array